Beloth/Ostston-Work/Notes/Next Session.md

 Taking a closer look you notice for the 1st time how tired both the captain and the marshal look.
 "That tremor caused a whole residental area to collapse.
 Tens, maybe hundreds dead or injured!
 Take them to the cells"

 If the party seems like they will fight, Jardon will reason with them.
 Else 4 level 2 guards, 1 level 5 Captain, 1 level 3 aide.
-The will render them unconcious
+They will render them unconcious

 #### Prison cell